Buffalo Soldier: Indian Wars

+Range Wars

+The Buffalo Soldiers, specifically the 9th Cavalry, participated in two of the largest range conflicts in the American Old West.
+Range wars were battles fought between large cattle ranchers against smaller ranchers and farmers who competed for land, water, and livestock in the open range.
+Many of these conflicts resulted in military intervention to pacify and maintain peace.
+A lesser known action was the 9th Cavalry's participation in the Colfax County War in Colfax County, New Mexico in 1873.
+Buffalo Soldiers were among the units sent, and on one occasion, some of them had a shootout with a group of Texas cowboys in the St. James Hotel.
+Three soldiers died during the shootout and a few months later one of the cowboys, Davy Crockett, who was involved, was killed by the local sheriffs.
+Notorious gunfighter, Clay Allison, shot and killed a black sergeant in a bar where he was drinking.

-A lesser known action was the 9th Cavalry's participation in the fabled Johnson County War, an 1892 land war in Johnson County, Wyoming, between small farmers and large, wealthy ranchers.
+The 9th cavalry had a much larger participation in the fabled Johnson County War in Johnson County, Wyoming.
 It culminated in a lengthy shootout between local farmers, a band of hired killers, and a sheriff's posse.
 The 6th Cavalry was ordered in by President Benjamin Harrison to quell the violence and capture the band of hired killers.
 Soon afterward, however, the 9th Cavalry was specifically called on to replace the 6th.
 The 6th Cavalry was swaying under the local political and social pressures and was unable to keep the peace in the tense environment.
 The Buffalo Soldiers responded within about two weeks from Nebraska, and moved the men to the rail town of Suggs, Wyoming, creating "Camp Bettens" despite a hostile local population.
-One soldier was killed and two wounded in gun battles with locals.
+One soldier was killed and two wounded in a gun battle with locals.
 Nevertheless, the 9th Cavalry remained in Wyoming for nearly a year to quell tensions in the area.